aziontech/mm-js-packages-analysis/memory-cache-analysis/README.md

 - This route is making the call to https://jsonplaceholder.typicode.com/users/2 with the next revalidate equal to 30, which means to cache this call in 30 seconds.
 This route does not use the library `memory-cache`.

+> Route /client-side-cache

+- This route is making the call to https://jsonplaceholder.typicode.com/users/4 with the next revalidation equal to 0 and using the page as a client side.
+This is an example of how to cache using localstorage.
+This route does not use the `memory-cache` library.

 ⚠️ `Important: This behavior (next revalidate) is not yet supported in Runtime (Cells) and Vulcan (Local dev).`

 ## Results